 In past 25 years with the Connecticut Department of Energy and Environmental Protection, his work has focused on Statewide Stream Electrofishing Surveys, a Statewide Wild Trout Research and Management Project, and Housatonic River Research and Management.

-During previous, well attended visits, Humphreys spoke to Nutmeg TU about his findings on trout survival with run of river in the Housatonic TMAs, various fish stocking programs, and regulation changes for some sections of the Mill River.biology, Cornwall TMA, DEEP, Department of Energy and Environmental Protection, drought, Housatonic River, Humphreys, research, TMA, trout, Trout Management Area, wild trout stream
+During previous, well attended visits, Humphreys spoke to Nutmeg TU about his findings on trout survival with run of river in the Housatonic TMAs, various fish stocking programs, and regulation changes for some sections of the Mill River.Tags: biology, Cornwall TMA, DEEP, Department of Energy and Environmental Protection, drought, Housatonic River, Humphreys, research, TMA, trout, Trout Management Area, wild trout stream